 This method can be used for the detection of Campylobacter species in a specified sample volume.
 Clean water samples with low turbidity can be membrane filtered for either a qualitative method, semi-quantitative or quantitative (MPN) method.
 Water samples with higher turbidity, such as primary and secondary wastewater effluents and sediments, are analysed using the same qualitative, semi-quantitative or quantitative MPN method by direct inoculation of material into bottles or tubes.
 Sediments can be suspended in a suitable diluent or inoculated directly into enrichment broths.

-Those wishing to use this method are expected to verify its performance for the particular matrix under their own laboratory conditions.
+Users wishing to employ this method are expected to verify its performance for the particular matrix under their own laboratory conditions.

 Samples are inoculated either directly or after concentration using membrane filtration into one of two selective enrichment broths depending on the expected level of background microorganisms: Bolton broth for clean water and Preston broth for more heavily contaminated water.